 April 1, 2009 - Gates announces a partnership with the Chinese Ministry of Health to help fight an epidemic of tuberculosis in China, supported by a $33 million grant provided by the Bill & Melinda Gates Foundation.

-January 29, 2010 - Gates Foundation announces it will donate $10 billion for vaccine research over the next ten years.
+January 29, 2010 - Gates Foundation announces it will donate $10 billion for vaccine research over the next 10 years.

-February 4, 2014 - Steps down as chairman and Sayta Nadella, a 22-year veteran of Microsoft, is named the new CEO.
+February 4, 2014 - Steps down as chairman of the board of Microsoft.